snetbl/potatoes/README.md

 # POTATOES
-Here are the steps to follow to obtain the results from the paper "Anomaly Detection With Partitioning Overfitting Autoencoder Ensembles" by Boris Lorbeer and Max Botler.
+Below you will find the steps to follow to obtain the results from the paper "Anomaly Detection With Partitioning Overfitting Autoencoder Ensembles" by Boris Lorbeer and Max Botler.
 This has only been used on ubuntu 18.04.